Contents

 Who built the Tower of London?

-• Finally, Edward I threw in some infamous additions like the Bloody Tower and Tower Green.
+• Late 13th century: Edward I further fortified the Tower, adding the infamous Bloody Tower and Tower Green.

 About Tower of London